Marko Rothmüller: Career

-Rothmüller was an artist of exceptional musical culture.
-In 1932 he made his debut in Hamburg, with the role of Ottokar in "Der Freischütz", and was immediately ranked among the leading European interpreters of heroic baritone roles.
+In 1932 he made his debut in Hamburg, with the role of Ottokar in Der Freischütz and was immediately ranked among the leading European interpreters of heroic baritone roles.

 Because of antisemitism in Nazi Germany, Rothmüller returned home to Zagreb in 1933.
 In 1935 he moved to Zurich, where until 1947 he was a permanent member of the Zurich opera emphasizing the roles in Verdi and Wagner operas.
 Between 1946 and 1949, he was a member of the Vienna State Opera.

 In London's Royal Opera House, Rothmüller made his debut in 1939 under the direction of Sir Thomas Beecham.
 Rothmüller was a permanent member of the Royal Opera House from 1948 until 1952.
 In the Glyndebourne Opera House he performed from 1949 until 1955.
 Occasionally he also appeared in Glyndebourne productions in Edinburgh as well.
 He appeared on British television in performances of Macbeth and La Forza del Destino.
 His Master's Voice issued a few 78 rpm records on their plum label featuring Rothmüller in rôles from Così fan Tutte, Zauberflöte, Tannhäuser, Rigoletto, Tosca and Andrea Chenier.
 The Verdi and Puccini performances were much admired in The Record Guide, but the discs were soon deleted and are now very rare.

 Rothmüller made his debut in United States in 1948, at the New York City Opera.
 He often performed on concert and opera stages across the United States.
 He debuted at the Metropolitan Opera, New York City, in 1959 and performed there until 1961, and again in 1964/65.

 In 1955 he was appointed as the professor of singing at Indiana University in Bloomington, Indiana.

 His interest in Jewish music prompted him to research its history.
 He arranged the Sephardi folk songs, and in Zagreb in 1932, and Zurich in 1942, Rothmüller founded Omanut, society for the fostering of Jewish music.
 He was a master of the song interpretation.
 Rothmüller also wrote a book on the history of Jewish music.

 In 1983 he edited and published his late brother Cvi Rotem's book, David Schwarz Tragödie des Erfinders Zur Geschichte des Luftschiffes.